Pristimantis

 Pristimantis is a very speciose genus of frogs distributed in the southern Caribbean islands (Lesser Antilles) and in Central and South America from Honduras to northern Argentina and southern Brazil.
-With 617 described species (as of February 2025), the genus has more species than any other vertebrate genus.
-Many of these species genus are endemic to the Northwestern Andean montane forests ecoregion in north-western South America.
+With 626 described species (as of February 2026), the genus has more species than any other vertebrate genus.
+Many of these species are endemic to the Northwestern Andean montane forests ecoregion in north-western South America.

 Etymology

-From the Greek πρίστις (serrated) and μάντις (arboreal frog).
+The genus name is derived from the Greek πρίστις (serrated) and μάντις (arboreal frog).

 Taxonomy

 Placement of this genus has varied greatly.
 Pristimantis was long included in the massive genus Eleutherodactylus, and considered part of the family Leptodactylidae.
-Currently, the genus is placed in the family Strabomantidae, subfamily Strabomantinae.
+Currently, the genus is placed in subfamily Pristimantinae, which in turn is placed in either family Craugastoridae or Strabomantidae.

+The genus was established in 1870 with the description of Pristimantis galdi.
+It was then placed under synonymy with Hylodes in 1882.
+In 1955, it was moved under synonymy with Eleutherodactylus along with several other genera.
+In 2007, it was removed from the genus under the basis of molecular evidence.